sachin-vs/3D-reconstruction-from-2D-ultrasound-images/README.md

 cubes algorithm.

 # Data
 The objective of this project is to convert 2 D slices of ultrasound image to 3D.
 For this purpose we require ultrasound images.Ultrasound images of a conical frustum is taken using a linear ultrasound probe.
-There are 16 images, those are taken as data for this project.Few such images are shown below.
+There are 16 images (only 3 images are publically posted in this repo as a sample), those are taken as data for this project.Few such images are shown below.

 ![uS](https://user-images.githubusercontent.com/85213549/149622467-5ff5004b-c6c7-40ad-bcb6-7eef933aa9c7.jpeg)